wl4g/hbase-tools/README.md

 - `--fake.writeSqlLogFileFlushOnBatch`: How many batch size to undo/redo sql log file buffered writes to SQL to disk every. default is: `1024`.

-- `--fake.writeSqlLogFileFlushOnSeconds`: How many seconds to undo/redo sql log file buffered writes to SQL to disk every. default is: `2`.
+- `--fake.writeSqlLogFileFlushOnSeconds`: How many millis to undo/redo sql log file buffered writes to SQL to disk every. default is: `500`.

 - `--fake.dryRun`: The specifies whether it is a test run mode, that is, it will not actually write to the Phoenix table, the default is: `true`.